chris-peterson/pwsh-gitlab/README.md

 If invoking commands from within a git repository, `.` can be used for `ProjectId` / `BranchName` to use the local context.

+Most objects returned from commands have a `Url` property.
+This makes it so you can pipe one or more objects to `Open-InBrowser` (aka `go`)

 ## Examples

 ### Groups